 Botox will not work on wrinkles and fine lines resulting from facial sagging, or loss of fat in it.
 These are known as fixed wrinkles, and may be lines in the cheeks, neck, and jaw.
 Botox is not a permanent treatment.
 For this, frequent treatments are essential for continued wrinkle-reducing effects.

-Various types of . were produced Filler injection For the treatment of wrinkles and various signs of aging.
+Various types of . were produced filler For the treatment of wrinkles and various signs of aging.
 Depending on the specific filler, we can do the following at Freshness Center for Dermatology, Laser and Cosmetology in Hurghada:

 - Fill in thin lips.